meeshkan/unmock.github.io/docs/expectations.md

 ### Spies 101

-If you're not familiar with the concept of test spies, here's the definition from [SinonJS documentation](https://sinonjs.org/releases/v7.4.1/spies/):

-> A test spy is a function that records arguments, return value, the value of this and exception thrown (if any) for all its calls.

-In Unmock, a spy is nothing but a wrapper for **request-response pairs, augmented with the rich SinonJS API** containing properties such as `callCount`, `getCalls`, `firstCall`, `calledOnce`, etc.
+In Unmock, a spy is nothing but a wrapper for **request-response pairs, augmented with the rich [SinonJS API](https://sinonjs.org/releases/v7.4.1/spies/)** containing properties such as `callCount`, `getCalls`, `firstCall`, `calledOnce`, etc. To read more about test spies, see the [SinonJS documentation](https://sinonjs.org/releases/v7.4.1/spies/).

-Spies are accessed as follows:
+Spies are accessed via the service as follows:

 ```js
 const {